danielnorton/candystore-server/README.md

 ------------
 Here is some sample data that I am currently working with.
 Keep in mind that all occurrences of "com.brimstead" are to facilitate _my_ Apple Developer Program subscription.
 Your identifiers will be different.

+- exchange
+	- Create the database
+	- create two views based on the contents of /couchdb/exchange/views.txt

 - app_products (currently has documents like these)

 		{